-At the bottom of the front panel there are four keys, marked with the weighing symbols for ZERO, TARE, GROSS/NET, PRINT plus keys marked START and STOP.
+At the bottom of the front panel there are four keys, marked with the weighing symbols for Zero, Tare, Gross/Net, Print plus keys marked Start and Stop.
 A brief description of these keys is given in the table below.

-Front panel of the G5 instrument with color display, four function keys below the display, six application specific keys, numerical keypad, joystick keypad (arrow keys), ESC, Backspace, DEL and Enter keys.
+Front panel of the G5 instrument with color display, four function keys below the display, six application specific keys, numerical keypad, joystick keypad (arrow keys), Esc, Backspace, Delete, Tab and ENTER keys.

-In addition there is an INFO key that is used to access the instruments menu system.
+In addition there is an Info key that is used to access the instruments menu system.

-Key Name Function →0← ZERO Setting the gross weight value to zero (provided the value is in the zeroing range: -1 % to +3 % of the capacity) and setting the auto tare value to zero. $\Rightarrow \widehat{\mathbb{T}} >$ TARE Taring, i.e. entry of the gross weight as auto tare value and display of net weight zero.
+Key Name Function →0← ZERO Setting the gross weight value to zero (provided the value is in the zeroing range: -1 % to +3 % of the capacity) and setting the auto tare value to zero. $\Rightarrow \widehat{T} >$ TARE Taring, i.e. entry of the gross weight as auto tare value and display of net weight zero.
 Depending on actual setting taring may be prevented if 'Motion' is displayed.
-B/N GROSS/NET Toggling between display of gross weight and net weight.
-Net weight can be displayed only if a tare weight has been entered or acquired. \bigcirc PRINT Printing of the displayed weight value on a connected printer according to parameter settings.
-Printing the accumulated weight when menu Accumulated Weight is shown.
+B N GROSS/NET Toggling between display of gross weight and net weight.
+Net weight can be displayed only if a tare weight has been entered or acquired. $\odot$ PRINT Printing of the displayed weight value on a connected printer according to parameter settings.
+A printout of accumulated weight when in menu Accumulated Weight.
+Long-term Data Store when activated.
 START Not used in this program version.
 STOP Not used in this program version.